Team-BHP > Travelogues

 Must say, the old Land Rovers fit so easily into this scene - as if they are made for these mountains.
 That said, the Compass is not far behind.
 Congratulations to you and the team for being the first "regular" Jeep Compass drivers to scale Sandkphu.

-Aditya is online now (7) Thanks
+Aditya is offline (7) Thanks

 Old 18th May 2021, 16:59 #4